CTFAK/CTFAK2.0/README.md

 ## Compiling CTFAK 2.0

-**Compiling CTFAK usually was not recommended.** Please go to [installation](https://github.com/CTFAK/CTFAK2.0#installation) to download CTFAK precompiled if possible.

-Compiling CTFAK would not get you newer features compared to the actions.

-If you'd like to compile CTFAK anyway, right click the solution on the right and press `Build Solution` or do it through the key bind `Control + Shift + B`, then right click the solution once again and press `Open Folder in File Explorer`.
+Right click the solution on the right and press `Build Solution` or do it through the key bind `Control + Shift + B`, then right click the solution once again and press `Open Folder in File Explorer`.

 In the File Explorer go to `Interface\CTFAK.Cli\bin\Debug\net6.0-windows` and create a folder called `Plugins`, then go back to the solution folder and browse into `Plugins` and in both `CTFAK.Decompiler` and `Dumper`, browse to `bin\Debug\net6.0-windows`, and copy `CTFAK.Decompiler.dll`, `CTFAK.Decompiler.pdb`, `Dumper.dll`, and `Dumper.pdb` then paste them into the `Plugins` folder you created earlier.